-The review has however identified some areas where further improvements in internal controls and governance arrangements can be made:
+The review has identified some areas where further improvements can be made to enhance the existing governance arrangements:

-- a) The ongoing implementation of recommendations made by Internal Audit and External Audit, with particular emphasis on prompt implementation of high priority recommendations. - b) Development of a communications plan to improve awareness and understanding of stakeholders and encourage maximum membership of the Fund. - c) Development of a business plan to improve planning and monitoring of the performance of the Fund. - d) Implementation of new governance arrangements in response to reforms including committee structure, review of pensions' administration strategy, and training policy. - e) Work to fully evaluate the implications of new national policy on freedom of choice of pension sums.
+- a) Development of a communications plan to improve awareness and understanding of stakeholders and encourage maximum membership of the Fund. - b) Work to fully evaluate the implications of new national policy on freedom of choice of pension sums.